-While low levels of radon are not harmful, coming into contact with high levels can put families health at risk as well as increasing the change of lung cancer and other illnesses.
+While low levels of radon are not harmful, coming into contact with high levels can put your family’s health at risk as well as increase the chance of lung cancer and other illnesses.

 Radon is a significant problem for homes in Ohio because of the climate and soil.
 Homes are also built in a way that encourages radon to seep through basement cracks and sump pumps.

 For radon testing in Columbus, Dayton, and Marysville, OH areas, turn to Habitation Investigation LLC.
 We will check to see if your home has over 4 picocuries per liter (pCi/L) of radon.
 If so, we’ll refer you to a radon mitigation company.
 Call today to schedule your radon inspection.

 Habitation Investigation conducts radon tests and home inspections for buyers, sellers, and current homeowners.
 No one should be exposed to high levels of radon.
 Most common homeowners aren’t even aware it’s a threat.
 For your safety and peace of mind, our radon inspectors will:

 Don’t expose your family to harmful gas, especially radon.
 Make sure your home doesn’t contain high levels of radon or any other hazard.
 Pair your radon test in Mechanicsburg and Columbus OH with a traditional home inspection from Habitation Investigation.